-Depreciation is calculated to write off the cost of each asset, less its estimated residual value of 10% on a straight line basis over its expected useful life from the date of acquisition being 25 years.
+Depreciation is calculated to write off the cost of each asset, less its estimated residual value of 10% on a straight line basis over its expected useful life from the date of acquisition being 25 years (assuming 360 days per annum).
 Depreciation methods, residual values and useful lives are reviewed at each reporting date.